How does it feel like to have dreams?

 During this challenging time, I was fortunate to receive help from my uncle.
 His support was invaluable, especially when I needed to focus on my studies.
 His assistance allowed me to balance caregiving duties with school commitments.

 While taking care of my family took up most of my time outside school, I still managed to do well in class.
-My teachers saw how hard I worked and how I kept going, no matter what.
-Their support gave me even more motivation to keep pushing forward.
-For me, education wasn’t just about grades, it was the only way I could see a better future, not just for myself, but for my whole family.
+For me, education wasn’t just about grades, it was the only way I could see a better future for me and also for my whole family.

 When I reached 12th grade, I had the chance to apply for SNMPTN 2017.
 I chose Civil Engineering at Universitas Jember (UNEJ) as my first choice, and Mechanical Engineering as my second.
 Based on my grades and knowing some alumni from my school who had been accepted into those programs, I felt pretty confident.

 But a few months later, reality hit hard, I didn’t make it.
 Failing SNMPTN was heartbreaking.
 Still, I told myself it wasn’t over yet.
 I held on to hope and prepared for SBMPTN 2017.
 Unfortunately, that didn’t go my way either.
 I didn’t pass.
-To make things worse, I also failed the final stage of the STIN (Sekolah Tinggi Intelijen Negara) test.
+To make things worse, I also failed the final stage of the STIN (National Intelligence College) test.
 It was a tough time.
 I felt lost, especially seeing so many of my friends getting into top universities and institutions.
 The pressure around me was heavy, and the expectations from others felt even heavier.

 All those failures left me feeling broken.
 I started looking for any possible alternative, applying to every program I could, including entrance tests at POLINEMA (Politeknik Negeri Malang).
 But no matter how hard I tried, every door seemed to close on me.